18F/eng-hiring/_guide/_pages/debrief.md

   For candidates you did not rate a 5, what were you looking for that would have increased the candidate’s score?

   When considering your score, you will not have other information from other interviews.
 That’s okay!
-The purpose of the score is to get a rough sense of alignment on each aspect of the candidate’s experience — for example, a candidate who scores 5’s and 4’s tells one story; a candidate who scores all 5’s with one interview scoring a 1 tells a story.
+The purpose of the score is to get a rough sense of alignment on each aspect of the candidate’s experience — for example, a candidate who scores 5’s and 4’s tells one story; a candidate who scores all 5’s with one interview scoring a 1 tells another story.

   In our debrief meeting, we’ll discuss the scores and any discrepancies between them — the scoring system is designed to spark discussion, and the scores are not used mathmatically to make hiring decisions.